Two Heads are Better than One: Robust Learning Meets Multi-branch Models: Experiment

 \subsection{Overall Performance}

-To illustrate the effectiveness of the proposed \xxx, we train various models using this framework and evaluate their robustness against different adversarial attack algorithms.
-Furthermore, the proposed method is compared with different state-of-the-art approaches including \citet{wu2020adversarial,gowal2020uncovering,jia2022adversarial,sehwag2021robust,pang2022robustness,rebuffi2021data}.
-The detailed experiment results are illustrated in Table { \ref{tab:cifar10}}.
+To illustrate the effectiveness of the proposed BORT, we train various models using this framework and evaluate their robustness against different adversarial attack algorithms.
+Furthermore, the proposed method is compared with different state-of-the-art approaches~\cite{wu2020adversarial,gowal2020uncovering,jia2022adversarial,sehwag2021robust,pang2022robustness,rebuffi2021data}.
+The detailed experiment results are illustrated in Table \ref{tab:cifar10}.
 For a fair comparison, only the results that do not use the additional dataset~(80M-Ti for example) are presented in the table, although we still outperform the results using it.
 The 80M-Ti dataset has been taken down by the author team, given that it may contain offensive and biased content.
-Likewise, we will not try to train stronger models utilizing this dataset as additional training data.
+Likewise, we do not try to train stronger models utilizing this dataset as additional training data.

-Compared to all methods that do not use additional datasets, we obtained a maximum robustness improvement of about \textbf{+7.23\%} in CIFAR-10, \textbf{+9.07\%} in CIFAR-100 and \textbf{+1.00\%}(WRN-28-10 solely) in SVHN over the highest results proposed.
-And out method also surpasses those trained with extra datasets: improvement of \textbf{+3.95\%} and \textbf{+8.45\%} in CIFAR-10 and CIFAR-100, respectively.
-In a longitudinal comparison of our approach, it is consistent with the intuition that using a larger base model leads to an overall performance improvement.
+As shown in Table~\ref{tab:cifar10}, our method achieves maximum robustness improvements of \textbf{+7.23\%} on CIFAR-10, \textbf{+9.07\%} on CIFAR-100, and \textbf{+1.00\%} (WRN-28-10 only) on SVHN over the best results among methods that do not use additional datasets.
+Our method also surpasses those trained with extra datasets: improvement of \textbf{+3.95\%} and \textbf{+8.45\%} in CIFAR-10 and CIFAR-100, respectively.
+In a longitudinal comparison of our method, it is consistent with the intuition that using a larger base model leads to an overall performance improvement.
 This improvement, however, is more minor than that provided by our proposed method.